tachiyomiorg/website/src/help/faq/README.md

 -->

 #### What are scanlator sources?
 Manga that are not officially licensed are translated by scanlators, who either publish manga on their own website or **MangaDex**.
-Scanlator sources always provide the fastest manga updates and have highest scan quality.
+Scanlator sources always provide the fastest manga updates and have the highest scan quality.

 Some popular scanlator sources are **Jaimini's Box** (in **FoolSlide** extension), **MerakiScans**, **Hatigarm Scans** (in **Genkan** extension) etc.